velerofinance/dss-cdp-manager/README.md

 - For the developers who want to integrate with the `manager`, they will need to understand that the CDP actions are still in the `urn` environment.
 Regardless of this, the `manager` tries to abstract the `urn` usage by a `CDPId`.
 This means that developers will need to get the `urn` (`urn = manager.urns(cdpId)`) to allow the `join`ing of collateral to that CDP.
 - As the `manager` assigns a specific `ilk` per `CDPId` and doesn't allow others to use it for theirs, there is a second `flux` function which expects an `ilk` parameter.
 This function has the simple purpose of taking out collateral that was wrongly sent to a CDP that can't handle it/is incompatible.
 - **Frob Function:**
-    - When you `frob` in the CDP manager, you generate new DAI in the `vat` via the CDP manager which is then deposited in the `urn` that the CDP manager manages.
+    - When you `frob` in the CDP manager, you generate new USDV in the `vat` via the CDP manager which is then deposited in the `urn` that the CDP manager manages.
-    - You would need to manually use the `flux` or `move` functions to get the DAI or collateral out.
+    - You would need to manually use the `flux` or `move` functions to get the USDV or collateral out.

 # 5. Failure Modes (Bounds on Operating Conditions & External Risk Factors)